cgossain/MFTCloudKitSyncManager/README.md

 I decided to Open-Source this project since I believe it offers a well implemented sync mechanism between CloudKit and CoreData, and hope that someone else will find it usefull is some way.

+## Features

+### Available

+* Quick and easy Core Data stack creation.
+* Option to sync to iCloud via CloudKit APIs.
+* Sync conflic handling using predefined policies or by providing a custom conflic handler.
+* Ability to define rules to deduplicate the local store (see MFTContextDeduplicating protocol) after each sync completes.

+### Missing

+* Syncing Many-to-Many relationship have not been tested.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.